NAAQA: A Neural Architecture for Acoustic Question Answering: Data

 Table \ref{tab:dataset_statistics} report statistics on both CLEAR2 and \DAQAp.
 The major difference between both datasets is the type of elementary sounds used to generate the acoustic scenes, that is, sustained musical notes (CLEAR2) versus possibily transient environmental sounds (\DAQAp).

 Acoustic scenes in \DAQAp are much longer on average than the ones in CLEAR2.
 This results in much bigger input spectrograms, and, in turns, much higher computational requirements and longer training time.
-Besides computational costs, the reason for producing shorter acoustic scenes in CLEAR2 was to produce a task that could be solved by a human.
-It would be unreasonable to ask, e.g., if the ``flute plays before the sixth violin'' in a 2 minute audio clip.

 Finally, the original DAQA~\cite{Fayek2019} and, consequently, our reconstruction (\DAQAp) suffer from the same problem as the original CLEAR.
 The same elementary sounds are used in the training and test scenes.
 Although scenes are still different between training and test set, this may cause the models to ``remember'' the elementary sounds rather than extracting their properties.
 In CLEAR2, this problem was mitigated by using different elementary sounds for the training and test set.